To import songs, simply open a file. On Windows it is also possible drag & drop a file in the application.

 When importing from FamiTracker, all possible slide effects (1xx, 2xx, 3xx, Qxx and Rxx) will be converted to slide notes.
 Sometimes attack will be disabled as well to mimic the same behavior.
 This in an inherently imperfect process since they approaches are so different.
 For this reason, importing/exporting slide notes with FamiTracker should be considered a lossy process.

-Standard MIDI files can be imported.
+Standard MIDI files can be imported with the desktop version of FamiStudio.

 Notes, time signature and tempo changes will be imported.
 Only blank instruments, named after their GM instrument, will be created.
 Users should not expect the imported song to sound anything like the original.